Ennybukpo/alx-low_level_programming/0x01-variables_if_else_while/README.md

-print all possible combinations of single-digit number prints all possible different combinations of two digits print all possible combinations of 3 digits in ascending order, seperated by a comma and space
+print all possible combinations of single-digit number prints all possible different combinations of two digits print all possible combinations of 3 digits in ascending order, seperated by a comma and space prints all possible combinations of 3 digits in ascending order